 Short-lived feelings of stress are a regular part of daily life.
 When these feelings become chronic, or long-lasting, they can severely impact a person’s health.

 In this article, we look at what chronic stress is, how to identify it, and the medical consequences it can have.
-We also describe ways to manage stress, including medical treatments, and when to see a doctor.
+We also describe ways to manage stress, including medical treatments and when to see a doctor.

 Stress is a biological response to demanding situations.
-It causes the body to release hormones, such as cortisol and adrenaline.
+It

-These hormones help prepare the body to take action, for example by increasing the heart and breath rates.
+These hormones help prepare the body to take action, for example, by increasing the heart and breath rates.
 When this occurs, a doctor might describe a person as being in a state of heightened alertness or arousal.

 Many factors can trigger a stress response, including dangerous situations and psychological pressures, such as work deadlines, exams, and sporting events.